-Residential Reconstruction consists of voluntarily demolishing existing residential units and replacing them with new residential development.
+Residential Reconstruction refers to the voluntary demolition of existing residential units and replacement with new residential development.
 To the extent Reconstruction increases the residential square footage beyond what was demolished ("New Square Footage"), the increase in square footage is subject to the applicable School Fee as such construction is considered new residential development.
 As for the amount of square footage constructed that replaces only the previously constructed square footage ("Replacement Square Footage"), the determination of the applicable fee, if any, is subject to a showing that the Replacement Square Footage results in an increase in student enrollment and, therefore, an additional impact being placed on the School District to provide school facilities for new student enrollment.